-Forget the plummeting temperatures and long dark nights, winter is a hugely rewarding season in which to visit Eastern Europe.
+Forget the plummeting temperatures and long dark nights, winter is a hugely rewarding season in which to visit Central and Eastern Europe.
 Frozen rivers, frosty branches and (if you’re lucky) cobalt skies are only part of the story.

 City life is often at its most vivacious at this time of year, spa tourism takes on a whole new appeal, and seaside towns offer a degree of contemplative quiet you don’t always get in summer.

 Hemmed in by tottering grey alps, Lake Bohinj possesses a rare, almost eerie beauty.
 The meadows east of the lake are something of a mecca for cross-country skiers, although there are plenty of downhill options a ski-bus ride away.

 The lake itself freezes over in winter, becoming what is arguably the most breathtakingly scenic skating rink in Europe.
 The surrounding villages are famous for their fruit brandies – local viljamovka (pear brandy) or brinjevec (juniper spirit) are guaranteed to warm the body and free the mind.